danoseun/bookstore/README.md

 - Some APIs have been protected to mirror real life cases better

 ## REQUIREMENTS NOT COVERED
-- Only a single item(object) can be added to the update cart endpoint
+- Only a single item(object) can be added to the update cart endpoint meaning more than one item can't be added to the update endpoint.

 ## IMPROVEMENTS
 - More tests could have been written.